DavideTriso/docker-nginx/README.md

 ## How to use this image

 This image is created starting from the official Nginx Docker image.
-Look at the "How to use this image section" of the [official image readme](https://hub.docker.com/_/nginx) to learn how to configure and use this image.
+Look at the "How to use this image" section of the [official image readme](https://hub.docker.com/_/nginx) to learn how to configure and use this image.

 ## Auto-reloading